ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-4. A study estimated that the mean number of children per family in the the United States is 1.3.
+Q. A study estimated that the mean number of children per family in the the United States is 1.3.
 This point estimate would be unbiased and most accurate if it were based on which of the following?
 - A random sample of $10,000$ U.S. families with children from the state of Utah
 - A random sample of $500$ U.S. families with children
 - A random sample of $5,000$ U.S. families with children
 - A random sample of $1,000$ U.S. families

 <details><summary><b>Answer</b></summary>